Brandt Tobler

-Brandt Tobler is an American stand-up comedian, author, actor and podcaster from Cheyenne, Wyoming.
+Brandt Tobler is an American stand-up comedian, author, actor, and podcaster.

 Early life

 Tobler was born and raised in Cheyenne, Wyoming.
 His father was sent away to “college” numerous times throughout his childhood, and it wasn’t until his teenage years that he realized his dad was actually in and out of prison for over a decade.
 Tobler attended Cheyenne Central High School.